THE MOCHA POT: THE SECRET OF MAKING ITALIAN COFFEE

 GENERAL

-The classic espresso maker is the typical Italian way to make an espresso.
-A Bialetti can be found in all Italian households.
-The traditional Bialetti has an octagonal shape, while the modern one has a round shape - in both versions it is a stylish design element for your kitchen!
-It was invented in 1933 by the Italian Alfonso Bialetti under the name "Moka Express" and is almost unchanged to this day.
+The classic espresso maker is the typically Italian way of making espresso.
+A Bialetti espresso maker can be found in all Italian households.
+The traditional Bialetti has an octagonal shape, the modern one has a round shape - in both versions it is a stylish design element for your kitchen!
+It was invented in 1933 by the Italian Alfonso Bialetti under the name “Moka Express” and has remained almost unchanged to this day.